 I can’t believe that it’s nearly been a whole year since we spent a week in Llandrindod Wells, a pretty spa town in Powys, Wales.
 It was perfectly situated for exploring the region, including adventures in the Brecon Beacons, Red Kite spotting and tea and cake at National Trust properties.
-We had bit of a battle with the weather but still managed to find something to occupy ourselves everyday…
+We had bit of a battle with the weather, and therefore ended up going slightly further afield than originally planned for walks, but we still managed to find something to occupy ourselves everyday…

 Where to stay

 We stayed at the absolutely amazing and eco friendly Little Hill Lodges just outside of Llandrindod.
 There are two lodges onsite and we stayed in Siskin Lodge which is the larger of the two.
 The interior of the lodge has clearly had no expense spared.
 Particularly wonderful were the floor to ceiling windows in the bedrooms and living area, with fantastic views over the countryside surrounding the lodge.
 Despite being so close to the town the lodge feels totally and utterly secluded from the outside world.

 The lodges are completely ‘off the grid’ and a great choice if you are looking for a green holiday option.
 The electricity comes from solar panels and the water from a well.
 Eco friendly shampoo, shower gel and washing up liquid is provided.
 There is a large lawn and sunken patio area (including a fire pit!) and the owner kindly provided a dog proof fence so we could let Merry off the lead outside without having to worry!

 Dog friendly rating – 5/5.
 This property is perfect for dog owners who want to get away with their dog!
 There is plenty of outside space for dogs to run around, a wood burner to curl up in front of and the floors are easily cleaned.
 Merry absolutely loved it here and so did we!